 Laser devices are classified into 7 different classes- Class 1, 1M, 2, 2M, 3R, 3B and 4 based on the ability of the laser beam to cause biological damage to the eye or skin during use.
-Examples:
+Refer to the Laser Safety webpage for more information on classifications and compliance requirements.